 (The following post was contributed by rycamor, my long-time friend and fellow homesteader.
-Pumpkins are normally not recommended for Florida… but he’s found the right variety and the right way to grow ’em.
+Pumpkins are often not recommended for Florida… but he’s found the right variety and the right way to grow ’em.
 Read on! -DTG)

-Guest Post: Pumpkin Summer – Growing Pumpkins in Florida
+Pumpkin Summer – Growing Pumpkins in Florida

 What kind of person eats pumpkin pie in July?
 Why, my kind, of course!
 I don’t need Thanksgiving or Christmas as an excuse to eat this great fruit, and neither should you.
 Pumpkin is one of the world’s most mysteriously subtle, deep yet simple flavors.
 It deserves wider exposure.